-This compilation of 25 ideas is specifically geared towards keeping bigger kids (grades 3+) engaged the last few weeks of school.
+This compilation of end of the year activities is specifically geared towards keeping bigger kids (grades 3+) engaged the last few weeks of school.
 I hope you can find an idea or two!

 I can’t find an original source for this idea, but I love it!
 Here is what the original pinner wrote: “I created a basic newspaper template and then had my students write mini-articles on what the fifth graders can expect when they come to sixth grade next year.
 Students wrote a brief bio on about the teacher and then articles about tips to surviving sixth grade, favorite memories, sixth grade camp, etc. We then passed them along to the fifth graders so they could read them and get an idea for what sixth grade is about.
 This was a really fun activity!”

 I know my students would be so excited about taking a field trip to their next grade, and they would be equally excited to host kids coming to 4th grade next year!
 SUCH a brilliant idea.

 We always make an ABC book for one of our novels, so this would be a fun activity, too!
 They can create a memory book based on their school year.
 She includes a free template and lots of other great end of the year ideas in this post, too!